marjon-call/NFT-Subscription-Service/README.md

 # NFT-Subscription-Service

 TL;DR
-A format for a NFT that you can use as proof of subscription.
+A format for a NFT that can be used as proof of subscription.
 This implementation uses the Diamond Standard.

 Using the Diamond Standard, to allow future contract upgrades, I created a subscription based protocol that uses a NFT as record of subscription.
 The NFT (```LeaseERC721Facet.sol```) is based off of OpenZepplin's ERC721 contract, but adapeted to the Diamond Standard. ```LeaseERC721Facet.sol``` also adds the following functions that taylors its uitlity to a subscription model: